-These models are "constant current rectifiers" for ARC welding and are controlled by a transistor bridge with a normal frequency of 32kHz.
+This model is a "constant current rectifier" for ARC welding and is controlled by a transistor bridge with a high frequency.
 The specific characteristics of the "INVERTER" system provide high speed and precise regulation, ensuring a high quality result for both stick electrode and TIG welding (DC).
 The "INVERTER" system, regulated at the input of the primary mains, also allows for a drastic reduction in the volumes of both the transformer and the reactance.
-This reduction in volume and weight enhances the mobility of the machines.
-The units have power modules which have been developed on a special printed circuit designed to maximise reliability and reduce maintenance.
+This reduction in volume and weight enhances the mobility of the machine.
+The unit has a power module which has been developed on a special printed circuit designed to maximise reliability and reduce maintenance.